-Support The Tide Mill Financially With Donations
+Support The Tide Mill by donating Financially

 As an over 800 year old wooden building next to water, The Tide Mill has to be repainted by craftsmen every 5-10 years.
 This, along with substantial ongoing maintenance costs, means the Tide Mill requires significant financial support.

-Benefits of Supporting The Tide Mill
+Benefits of becoming a Friend of The Tide Mill

 Free entry to the museum with a friend